 ¶1.
 Darius was pleased to set over the kingdom one hundred and twenty satraps, that they might be throughout the kingdom.

-3. Then it came to pass that this same Daniel distinguished himself above the other officials and the satraps, for an excellent spirit was in him, and the King thought to set him over all the kingdom.
+3. Then it came to pass that this same Daniel distinguished himself above the officials and the satraps, for an excellent spirit was in him, and the king thought to set him over all the kingdom.

 5. Afterward, these men said, “We will not find any occasion against this Daniel, unless we find something against him in connection with the law of his God.”